dbybanez/100-days-of-code/r1-log.md

 ### R1D74-76
 Classes, constructors, and overloading in Java.
 Haven't posted for the past few days, I've been busy studying for my midterm exams (OOP and Project Management).

+### R1D77-83
+Done with my exams.
+I should be back on track starting tomorrow.
+I'm starting to like Java now.